-18. Applications for Personal Licence.
+14. Applications for Personal Licences

-- 18.1.
-The four Licensing Objectives apply to the considerations for an application for personal licences. - 18.2.
-Persons seek a personal licence under the terms of transitional provisions shall have to meet the qualifications mention in the 2003 Act - 18.3.
-In the case of an application for a personal licence under Part 6 of the Act the requirements set out in the Act shall be required. - 18.4.
+- 14.1.
+The four Licensing Objectives apply to the considerations for an application for personal licences. - 14.2.
+In the case of an application for a personal licence under Part 6 of the Act the requirements set out in the Act shall be required. - 14.3.
 Any individual may apply for a personal licence whether or not he is currently employed or has business interests associated with the licence use.